Saffron (color): Hindutva

-The saffron flag (bhagwa dhwaj) of the medieval Hindu warrior Chhatrapati Shivaji Maharaj was held in high esteem by far-right Hindutva organisations such as the Hindu Mahasabha and Rashtriya Swayamsevak Sangh (RSS) in the 1920s as a supposed representation of Hindu resurgence and militaristic tradition.
+The saffron flag (bhagwa dhwaj) of the medieval Hindu warrior Shivaji was held in high esteem by far-right Hindutva organisations such as the Hindu Mahasabha and Rashtriya Swayamsevak Sangh (RSS) in the 1920s as a supposed representation of Hindu resurgence and militaristic tradition.
 The saffron flag was the "true guru" to which Hedgewar demanded obeisance from the RSS members.
 "The Gerva [saffron] Flag shall be the flag of the Hindu nation.
 With its Om, the Swastik and the Sword, it appeals to the sentiments cherished by our race since the Vaidik [Vedic] days," he said.

 The Bharatiya Jana Sangh and its successor Bharatiya Janata Party (BJP) both used saffron as their colour.
 The BJP used a saffron lotus on its flag, along with a green side band that possibly reflected an attempted image of accommodation with Islam.
 The Vishva Hindu Parishad (VHP), a Hindutva organisation affiliated with the RSS, also used saffron as its predominant colour, with its ascetic leaders clad in saffron robes and lay leaders wearing saffron scarves.
-During the Ram Janmabhoomi movement in the 1990s, the VHP and its affiliate Bajrang Dal distributed saffron flags and saffron headbands to their followers by the millions.
+During the Ram Rath Yatra movement in 1990, the VHP and its affiliate Bajrang Dal distributed saffron flags and saffron headbands to their followers by the millions.

-The predominance of the saffron symbolism in the BJP and its allies led to the BJP being referred to as the 'saffron party' in the 1990s, and the term 'saffronisation' came to be used describe the increasing influence of Hindutva in party politics.
+The predominance of the saffron symbolism in the BJP and its allies led to the BJP being referred to as the 'saffron party' in the 1990s, and the term 'saffronisation' came to be used describe the increasing influence of Hindutva across India.
 This period saw phrases such as the "saffronisation of the coastal belt", "saffronisation of Karnataka" and "saffronisation of the Congress(I)".
 Academic and non-academic scholars wrote books with titles involving 'saffron' to refer to Hindu nationalism, such as the Brotherhood in Saffron, Khaki Shorts and Saffron Flags, and The Saffron Wave.